Heal Sexual Harassment Victims of the National Parks Service!

 Tell the National Parks Service that they must take care of the women they allowed to be harassed.

-Since its inception in 1916, the National Parks Service (NPS) has grown into a network of beautiful locations visited by 275 million people each year.
+Since its inception in 1916, the National Parks Service (NPS) has grown into a network of beautiful locations visited by about 275 million people each year.

 In its wake, the NPS has left behind countless female victims.

-The NPS is currently under widespread investigation, there's no program within the service that attempts to heal the wounds of victims harassed, and silenced, during their time with the NPS.
+The NPS is currently under widespread investigation, yet there is no program within the service that attempts to heal the wounds of victims harassed, and silenced, during their time with the organization.

 Writer Wallace Stegner once said of America's National Parks: "National parks are the best idea we ever had.
 Absolutely American, absolutely democratic, they reflect us at our best rather than our worst."

 No human being should be subjected to sexual harassment within the workplace.
 No human being should be forced to be silent about such trauma in order to keep their job.
-No human being should be living in fear, particularly of something theyve worked so hard to protect.
+No human being should be living in fear, particularly of something they've worked so hard to protect.